 - Reference period

-- Based on the specified BSN(s) and the specified start and end date of the reference period, the algorithm calculates the income class and the most decisive income at the push of a button; the practitioner can have the displayed data copied into ZorgNed.
+- Based on the BSN(s) provided and the start and end dates of the reference period, the algorithm calculates the income bracket and the most relevant income at the touch of a button; the practitioner can transfer the displayed data to ZorgNed.

 Links to data sources